Sandesh2007/Edzyx/README.md

 ### Edzyz
 This is a minimal notes pdf and ppt downloading app for class 12 students.

+## V1.5
+This version brings new features:

+* Google signin.
+* New ui.
+* Themes page and new settings page.
+* And some big fixes.

 ## Screenshots:

 ### Dark Mode